- Insurers consider others living in your household, including relatives and roommates, to be occasional drivers.

 - Completing a driver's education course and providing proof

 - Driving monitoring programs (including telematics devices that show safe driving)

 If your child has their own car and pays for insurance, they must have their own insurance policy.
 Each registered vehicle owner must have their own auto insurance policy.

 When don't I need to add my child to my car insurance policy?

-When your child moves out of the house, they no longer need to be added to your insurance policy.
+When your child moves out of the house, they no longer need to be included on your insurance policy.

 However, when your child moves out, your parents may move in.
 Have you recently moved your parents into your home?
 If they still drive, you should let your insurance company know.
 It is unlikely your premiums will go up if they still have their own car and insurance.

 Different insurance companies rate the risks of young drivers and households with multiple drivers differently.
 So, it is essential to compare insurance rates to get the best deal when it is time to add your child to your auto insurance.